QBladeOcean/QBladeOceanDocs/docs/source/src/theory/hydrodynamics/me/me.rst

 Modeling Considerations
 -----------------------
-In QBlade, each cylindrical element can be divided into sub-elements for each of which the (spatially constant) Morison forces are applied at each time step.
+In QBlade, each cylindrical element can be divided into sub-elements to each of which the Morison forces are evaluated and applied at each time step.
 Setting the hydrodynamic coefficients to 0 effectively disables their contribution in the calculation of the Morison forces.
 This way, it possible to include for example the hydrodynamic drag only.
 To determine if a sub-element is partially or fully submerged, the wave elevation is required.
 Wave kinematics are also required to calculate :math:`u` and :math:`\dot{u}` in the equations above.
 There are three posibilities in QBlade to do this.